wotakumoe/wotaku/mangag.md

 Basically, it means indie works.
 If the mangaka publishes the manga on their own, then it counts as a doujinshi.
 It can be derivative work from a licensed franchise too.
 Also, it doesn't necessarily mean NSFW content.

 #### Mangaka
-The artist of the manga.
+Mangaka means the artist of the manga.
+He or she can also be the story writer.
+Generally, mangaka does everything by themselves, but sometimes they may employ assistants to speed up the work and cope with the weekly release schedule.

 [!embed](https://www.youtube-nocookie.com/embed/zp6_kvcEI_4)